jaredpalmer/formik/docs/api/withFormik.md

-"FormikBag", which includes an object containing a subset of the [injected props and methods](#injected-props-and-methods) (i.e. all the methods with names that start with `set<Thing>` + `resetForm`) and any props that were passed to the the wrapped component.
+"FormikBag", which includes an object containing a subset of the [injected props and methods](#injected-props-and-methods) (i.e. all the methods with names that start with `set<Thing>` + `resetForm`) and any props that were passed to the wrapped component.

 #### The "FormikBag":